 Adding Epsom salt produces more flowers

-Flower production does not rely on magnesium or sulphur.
+Flower production does not rely on magnesium or sulfur.

 Related: Get more blooms on your Flowers